Kraisie/SeriesTracker/README.md

 * Implement all functions of menu bar
     * Settings (get stored in file)
         * Sorting
-        * Path for BackUp and cyle in that BackUps gets created
+        * Path for BackUp and cycle in that BackUps gets created
     * Help
         * "How To"/Tutorial
             * Description of all Functions
-            * indication for colors of rows in the TableViews
+            * Indication for colors of rows in the TableViews
 * Show progress while updating in background (runnable, but can't update UI out of it)
-* When converting/updating a series with `UserStatus` of 2 (waiting) you can not get it back to 1 (watching)
-    * Would be retarded to do, since TVDB users add episodes that did not even air yet, or won't even air this year...
-        * CHECK AIR DATE :D
+* AirDate to only change UserState when AirDate is before or equal to current Date

 #### Asthetics
 * Show series in the tables by different color based on rating or status